reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 }
 ```

 We use `CloseableHttpAsyncClient` to execute HTTP requests.
 In this implementation, it is set up once.
-In `startHttpAsyncClient()` method, we first build the connection manager.
-Then we configure the IO reactor.
-Then we build the async client and start it.
+In the `startHttpAsyncClient()` method, we first build the connection manager.
+Then we configure the IO reactor, and build and start the async client.

 The method `stopHttpAsyncClient()` stops the client gracefully.

 Now let's understand why do we need to start and stop the HTTP async client.
 We did not need to do so for the classic HTTP client.

-The need to start and stop Apache HttpAsyncClient but not for the classic HttpClient is primarily due to their underlying architectures and usage scenarios.
+The need to start and stop the Apache HttpAsyncClient but not for the classic HttpClient is primarily due to their underlying architectures and usage scenarios.

 Apache `HttpAsyncClient` is designed for asynchronous, non-blocking HTTP communication.
 It operates based on an event-driven model, where requests are sent asynchronously, and responses are processed in a non-blocking manner.
 This asynchronous nature requires explicit management of the client's life cycle, including starting and stopping it, to control the execution of asynchronous tasks and resources.